norvalbv/portfolio/public/blogs/memory.md

 ## Types of RAM

-While RAM can come in a lot of different forms, you’ll often get a clue that you’re looking at some kind of RAM if you see “DDR” listed followed by a number that denotes the generation.
+While RAM can come in a lot of different forms, you'll often get a clue that you're looking at some kind of RAM if you see "DDR" listed followed by a number that denotes the generation.
 You can find many computers using DDR3, DDR4, and now even DDR5 memory.
 Some thin-and-light laptops and [smartphones](https://www.ign.com/articles/best-smartphone) use low-power or LPDDR# memory.
 Graphics cards have their own memory, too, with GDDR#.

 [The standards of RAM include, the DDR specification; DDR1, DDR2, DDR3, DDR4, and DDR5.](https://en.wikipedia.org/wiki/DDR_SDRAM) DDR4 is the fourth generation and features a higher bandwidth, data integrity, and capacity compared to previous generations.
 Alternatively, DDR5 is the fifth generation and has double the capacity and density again, along with reduced power consumption.
 This makes it more efficient whilst boasting ultra-fast speeds.

 ### SRAM (Static RAM) and DRAM (Dynamic RAM)

-- **DRAM** (pronounced DEE-RAM), is widely used as a computer’s main memory.
+- **DRAM** (pronounced DEE-RAM), is widely used as a computer's main memory.
 Each DRAM memory cell is made up of a transistor and a capacitor within an integrated circuit, and a data bit is stored in the capacitor.
 Since transistors always leak a small amount, the capacitors will slowly discharge, causing information stored in it to drain; hence, DRAM has to be refreshed (given a new electronic charge) every few milliseconds to retain data.
 - **SRAM** (pronounced ES-RAM) is made up of four to six transistors.
 It keeps data in the memory as long as power is supplied to the system unlike DRAM, which has to be refreshed periodically.
 As such, SRAM is faster but also more expensive, making DRAM the more prevalent memory in computer systems.

 ### Form Factors of DRAM

 There are multiple different [form factors of RAM](https://www.overclockers.co.uk/blog/ram-form-factors-explained-everything-you-need-to-know/), including:

+- **SIMM** - Single In-Line Memory Module - were used in the late 1980s to 1990s, are now obsolete.
+- **Soldered RAM** - Typically used in laptops, small PCs, or home theatre set-ups.
+The main advantages include space savings and potentially better power efficiency.
 - **DIMM** – The most common form factor.
 Primarily used in desktop PCs.

 DIMMs (Dual In-line Memory Modules) are commonly used in larger computers and they allow for swapping and upgrading system RAM.
 These are modular, meaning they can be inserted into or removed from dedicated slots on the motherboard.